Miliusa tomentosa

 Miliusa tomentosa is a large deciduous tree with 15–20 metre height.
 It is commonly known as wooly miliusa.
-The native range of this species is the Indian subcontinent.
-It is a tree and grows primarily in the seasonally dry tropical biome.
+The native range of this species is Bangladesh, India, Nepal, and Sri Lanka on the Indian subcontinent.
+It is a tree and grows primarily in the seasonally dry tropics.

 Description

 Woolly miliusa is a large deciduous tree, growing up to 20 m tall.
 Bark is blackish brown.
 Leaves are thick leathery, ovate, oblong, 4–10 cm long, 2–5.5 cm broad, smooth above, softly hairy below, base rounded, margin entire, tip pointed, leaf-stalk 2–5 mm.
 Flowers are greenish, 1.5 cm across, solitary or in pairs opposite the leaf.
 Sepals are about 4 mm long, linear-lanceshaped.
 Petals are 3+3, about 6 mm long, outer petals sepal-like, inner ones oblong to obovate.
 Fruits are dark purple, nearly spherical, 8–17 arranged in a ring, 2–3 cm across, stalk 1–1.5 cm long, seeds 3–4.
 It flowers from May to June.